 If your application is successful

-Successful applications will be offered a grant of Crown land with conditions.
+Successful applications will be offered a lease of Crown land with conditions.

-Most offers are a Crown lease term initially for the construction period of the proposed development.
+Most leases are initially for the construction period of the proposed development.

-Once the development has been completed the Crown lease term converts to a long-term Crown lease, which covers the life of the development.
+Once the development has been completed, the lease converts to a long-term Crown lease that covers the life of the development.

 A prescribed property notice will be registered on the Crown lease under the Associations Act.
 Read the law.

-Prescribed property is defined as land that was granted by, or purchased using funds obtained under a grant from, the NT or the Australian Government.
+Prescribed property is land that was granted by, or purchased using funds obtained under a grant from, the NT or Australian Government.
 It includes an interest, whether legal or equitable, in the property.

-Prescribed property also includes grants received from the NT or the Australian Government for the development of improvements on the land.
+Prescribed property also includes grants received from the NT or the Australian Government for improvements on the land.
 Read more about prescribed property on the transferring property page.